archivesunleashed/archivesunleashed.org/content/aut/pyspark.md

 ## Getting Started

-### Downloading AUT
+### Downloading and Installing AUT

-PySpark support of aut requires:
-* The Archives Unleashed Toolkit release >= 0.10.1

-The Archives Unleashed Toolkit can be [downloaded as a JAR file for easy use](https://github.com/archivesunleashed/aut/releases/download/aut-0.10.0/aut-0.10.0-fatjar.jar).
+The Archives Unleashed Toolkit, or AUT, can be [downloaded as a JAR file for easy use](https://github.com/archivesunleashed/aut/releases/download/aut-0.10.0/aut-0.10.0-fatjar.jar).

-### Installing PySpark
+The use of AUT requires the command line.
+[This guide](https://programminghistorian.org/lessons/intro-to-bash) provides an introduction to the Bash command line.

 The following bash commands will download the jar and an example ARC file.
 You can also [download the example ARC file here](https://raw.githubusercontent.com/archivesunleashed/aut/master/src/test/resources/arc/example.arc.gz).